Without Prejudice

 • The first set consisted of general questions about their age, gender and occupation.

-Who took part in the study?
+Who took part in the research?

-105 respondents participated in the study:
+A total of 105 respondents participated in the research:

 📌 95 people from the Russian Federation and 10 outside it;